JuliaLang/julia/doc/src/manual/networking-and-streams.md

 Julia provides a rich interface to deal with streaming I/O objects such as terminals, pipes and TCP sockets.
 These objects allow data to be sent and received in a stream-like fashion, which means that data is processed sequentially as it becomes available.
-This interface, though asynchronous at the system level, is presented in a synchronous manner to the programmer and it is usually unnecessary to think about the underlying asynchronous operation.
+This interface, though asynchronous at the system level, is presented in a synchronous manner to the programmer.
 This is achieved by making heavy use of Julia cooperative threading ([coroutine](@ref man-tasks)) functionality.